The pelagic fish of the East End

 We’ve already introduced our guests to the

-well-known fishing tournaments hosted in Roatan, most who come here come for the diving and the chance to enjoy some great tropical weather and the usual “fun in the sun.”
+growing inshore fishery that’s becoming more and more popular among fly fishers.
+But for many, our island’s pelagic fishery is still untapped.
+Despite the presence of some well-known fishing tournaments hosted in Roatan, most who come here come for the diving and the chance to enjoy some great tropical weather and the usual “fun in the sun.”

 Well, guests at the Villa have the chance to combine that tried-and-true vacation model with some seriously exciting big-game fishing for offshore denizens, and, with the right catch, the Villa’s crack kitchen crew can turn your trophy into a delectable meal using the island’s patented

-Creole cooking techniques.
+Creole cooking techniques

 So, next time you come to visit, plan to book a day or two (or more!) with one of our fishing guides, and give the blue water a shot.
 On a calm day, it’s a scenic adventure that most won’t ever get the chance to take.
 On fish days, the action can be non-stop.